Neftali-Samarey/TipCalculator/README.md

 ## Notes & shoutouts

 Working on mimicking the entire app to mimick my app out in the appstore called "Tipie" which was written entirely in Swift.
-Feel free to download Tipie for free!
+Feel free to download Tipie for free! <br>
 [![button](app/src/apple/appstore_s.png)](https://apps.apple.com/us/app/tipie/id1454194057)